You don’t need those organs anyways…right?

 It was agony.

 But, within six weeks post-hysterectomy, I found myself curled over again.
-It was a bit different this time — there were less organs inside me to fuck with, it seemed.
+It was a bit different this time.

 I’m thirty years old, twenty-nine at the time of the hysterectomy.
 I remember the doctor not wanting to take my uterus in the first place.
 She sent me to a specialist, her mentor, who asked a slew of questions then examined me.